civiform/civiform/server/app/views/style/README.md

 Therefore we are doing that ourselves, trimming out a massive 1.7M CSS file and reducing it to 155K by parsing our code for calls to styles in style definition files with regex.

-The list of all possible tailwind style literals are in Styles.java and ReferenceClasses.java
+The list of all possible tailwind style literals, denoted as reference styles, are in Styles.java and ReferenceClasses.java

 ## The constraints

-- If tailwind style literals are added to any other file they will not be registered unless that file is added in the tailwind.config.js
+- If reference styles are added to any other file they will not be registered unless that file is added in the tailwind.config.js

 - If not obvious already, _fields in any styles definition files which are assigned with string literals can only have uppercase letters,